Oberwinterthur railway station

-Oberwinterthur railway station (Bahnhof Oberwinterthur) is a railway station that serves Oberwinterthur, which is district number 2 in Winterthur, a city in the Canton of Zurich, Switzerland.
+Oberwinterthur railway station (Bahnhof Oberwinterthur) is a railway station that serves Oberwinterthur, which is district number 2 in Winterthur, a city in the canton of Zurich, Switzerland.
+It is one of ten railway stations in the city of Winterthur (fare zone 120 of ZVV), the others being: Reutlingen, Sennhof-Kyburg, Winterthur, Winterthur Grüze, Winterthur Hegi, Winterthur Seen, Winterthur Töss, Winterthur Wallrüti, and Winterthur Wülflingen.

 Opened in 1855, the station is of simple design, and is owned and operated by the Swiss Federal Railways.
-It is served by four Zürich S-Bahn lines.
+It is served by four Zurich S-Bahn lines.
 As the terminus of three regional bus lines, it is also a transfer station for commuters.